norvig/paip-lisp/docs/chapter13.md

         :reader interest-rate)))
 ```

-In the definition of account, we see that the list of superclasses is empty, because account does not inherit from any classes.
+In the definition of `account`, we see that the list of superclasses is empty, because `account` does not inherit from any classes.
 There are three slot specifiers, for the `name`, `balance`, and `interest-rate` slots.
 Each slot name can be followed by optional keyword/value pairs defining how the slot is used.
 The `name` slot has an `:initarg` option, which says that the name can be specified when a new account is created with `make-instance`.